DiMS: Distilling Multiple Steps of Iterative Non-Autoregressive Transformers for Machine Translation

 \section{Conclusion}

-We introduce DiMS, an efficient distillation algorithm that enhances the translation quality of a pre-trained iterative model, especially with single-step translation.
+We introduce DiMS, an effective distillation algorithm that enhances the single-step translation quality of a pre-trained iterative model.
 This is done by replicating the model's multi-step behavior through one decoding pass.
 The distillation can be repeated to achieve greater gains, but this increases the training time noticeably.
 We show that the same benefits are obtainable by setting the teacher as a moving average of the student while keeping the training time comparable to one round of the distillation.
-Experiments over raw and distilled datasets on four translation tasks with various models for supervised and unsupervised variants validate the effectiveness and versatility of DiMS.
+Experiments over raw and distilled datasets on four translation tasks for supervised and unsupervised variants validate the effectiveness and versatility of DiMS.

 Potential directions for future works include: \textbf{i)} The same family of iterative models have been applied to automatic speech recognition, thus DiMS is applicable to this domain. \textbf{ii)} One can combine a pyramid of techniques introduced for iNATs to obtain a strong iterative model and make it computationally efficient via DiMS. \textbf{iii)} Large monolingual sets can be used to distill models with U-DiMS.